|AT A GLANCE||PRICING||HEADLINE|

 The Original Purple starts with two layers of dense polyurethane foam for its support structure and then has a 2″ slab of the Hyper-Elastic Polymer on top.
 We think it comes in around a medium on the firmness scale, but really it’s hard to put a finger on firmness given the unique feel of the polymer.

 Regardless, we think the original Purple is great for all kinds of sleepers.
 The Hyper-Elastic Polymer does a great job of cradling your pressure points when you’re on your side and then providing a good amount of support when you’re on your back or stomach.
 The original Purple is also the most affordable model the company offers.
-Really, the only downside we see with the original Purple is that the edge support is just average.

 You might be wondering what the differences are between the new models.
 Really, it just comes down to the thickness of the Hyper-Elastic Polymer top layer.
 The Purple 2 uses a 2″ slab of polymer, the Purple 3 uses a 3″ slab, and so on.
 The company recommends the Purple 2 for back and stomach sleepers, the 3 for combo sleepers, and the 4 for side sleepers since it will provide the most immersive experience with the polymer material.